DQH166/crypto-playground1/README.md

-``
+``text
 # 🔐 Crypto Playground1
 A collection of small cryptography projects implemented from scratch in Python.
 This repository demonstrates both basic cryptographic algorithms and realistic attack scenarios, aiming to bridge the gap between theory and practice.

 ---